United States Army Provost Marshal General: Post World War II

 Gullion remained until April 1944 when he was succeeded by Archer L. Lerch, Blackshear M. Bryan in 1945, Edwin P. Parker Jr. in 1948, William H. Maglin in 1953, and Haydon L. Boatner in 1957.

 Vietnam War

 Ralph J. Butchers was appointed in 1960 followed by Carl C. Turner in 1964, Karl W. Gustafson in 1968 and finally Lloyd B. Ramsey in 1970 until the office was abolished on May 20, 1974.

 War on Terror

-After the start of Operation Iraqi Freedom, the position of provost marshal general was recreated.
+After the start of Operation Iraqi Freedom, the position of provost marshal general was recreated and filled by a Major General or Brigadier General.

+In popular culture

+Sean Connery starred as Lt.
+Colonel Alan Caldwell, the base provost marshal, in The Presidio.

 List of provost marshals general

 Here is the list of provost marshals general: